MelDashti/Meme-Game/README.md

 ## React Client Application Routes

-- Route `/`: Displays the home page where users can start a new game or view their game summaries.
+- Route `/`: Displays the home page(`Game` component) where users can start a new game or view their game summaries.
 - Route `/newgame`: Displays the `NewGame` component where users can play a new game.
 - Route `/login`: Displays the `LoginComp` component where users can log in.